How to Create a Time-Lapse Video from Photographs in Photoshop

-Time-lapse photography videos are all the rage these days… Here is one of our recent favorites from Norwegian landscape photographer Terje Sorgjerd – incredibly beautiful and perfect for the season (watch full-screen):
+Time-lapse photography videos never go out of style… Here is one of our all-time favorites from Norwegian landscape photographer Terje Sorgjerd – incredibly beautiful and perfect for the clear, dark nights of the season (watch full-screen):

-Prior to the extensive video editing tools added in CS6, Photoshop wasn’t normally known for its video capabilities – but in fact it’s always been quite easy to take a series of still photographs (edited as desired) and then quickly create your own timelapse video using Photoshop Extended… This will work in the Photoshop CS3, CS4, CS5, or CS6 releases – and Extended is not required if you have CS6, as the standard version can do video as well.
+Prior to the extensive video editing tools first introduced in CS6, Photoshop wasn’t really known for its video capabilities – but in fact it’s always been possible to take a series of still photographs (manipulated as desired) and then quickly create your own timelapse video using Photoshop Extended…

-Photoshop guru Russell Brown gives the details below on how to make and export your own creation:
+Or if you are still using Photoshop CS6 or older, Adobe Senior Creative Director Russell Brown gives the details below on how to make and export your own creation:

 can’t see the 2nd video (Russell Brown) :/